Mining Guide

 Staying up to Date

 Once you are successfully mining on the Arweave, you will need to stay up to date with new releases.
-Join the mailing list to receive emails informing you that a new update has been released, along with the steps you need to take to stay up to speed - particularly updates that require you to perform an action within a certain time period in order to stay in sync with the network.
-Keep an eye out for these messages, and if possible make sure that you add team@arweave.org to your email provider’s trusted senders list!
+Check the #announcements channel on the Arweave Miners discord server to learn about new releases.
+We will announce any steps you need to take to stay up to speed - particularly updates that require you to perform an action within a certain time period in order to stay in sync with the network.

 Last updated